kowaluki/praca/README.md

 I am begginer at that, so please - be nice :)  I plan that this application will be used to calculate calculations for customers through the company.
 It will works also for sign in **( two-factor)**, sign up by a companies, creating users, and many many others :)

+## Technologies

+I am using clear PHP code for back-end (front-end i will describe if i will use that - not now).

 ## First steps: REST API

 ### Basic website file calls